Meraj-Kazi/crud-of-the-century/README.md

 ### 🚀 Quick Guide

+The intention of this project is to create a global factory of crud projects containing all the programming languages and frameworks available.
+Also maintain & update them with latest coding structures.

+Just go to any branch.
+They are well documented, easily explained, ready to run from anywhere within minutes.

+Any student, fresher, professional programmer/developer/engineer can get help from this right away.

 Each of the branches of this repo contains CRUD project in different programming languages & frameworks.
 You'll find the related guides in each one.
-It's super easy to learn and I documented them as if anyone with some basic coding knowledge could understand.
+It's **super easy** to learn and I documented them as if anyone with some basic coding knowledge could understand.

 Learning crud operation is the first big challenge of learning any programming language/framework or development.
 It doesn't matter if it's web programming or anything else, learning crud is a must.
 Also it gives you proper basic knowledge about the system.